r4victor/tenthousandmeters/content/blog/python_bts_08.md

 Note also that a digit takes lower 30 bits of the 32-bit int.
 When we add two digits, we get at most 31-bit integer and the carry is stored at the bit 31.

-Substraction of the absolute values of two bignums is done in a similar manner except that carrying is replaced with borrowing.
+Subtraction of the absolute values of two bignums is done in a similar manner except that carrying is replaced with borrowing.
 We also need to ensure that the first bignum is the larger of the two.
-If this is not the case, we swap the bignums and change the sign of the result after the substraction is performed.
+If this is not the case, we swap the bignums and change the sign of the result after the subtraction is performed.
 As it is implemented in CPython, the borrowing is easy because according to the C specification, unsigned ints are a subject to a modular arithmetic:

 > Otherwise, if the new type is unsigned, the value is converted by repeatedly adding or subtracting one more than the maximum value that can be represented in the new type until the value is in the range of the new type.